 Licenses usually have to be renewed annually or every few years.
 It usually includes an identifying number along with a dog tag with the ID number and contact number of the registering organization.

 Depending on your location, it might be necessary to have an up-to-date license to be the keeper of a dog.
-This also means that if your dog is stolen, you could be facing a penalty if you report it to the police and don’t have an up-to-date licence.
+This also means that if your dog is stolen, you could be facing a penalty if you report it to the police and don’t have an up-to-date license.

 13. Change your routes

 I recently watched an interview by Henry Rollins and he said how he hates routines: “Routines are how people get sniped.
 They follow you around, see where you’re moving, at what time and then they snipe you from a balcony.”